Truck Driver Substance Abuse

 .04% BAC Limit for Truckers

 To help combat truck driver alcohol abuse and serious drunk driving accidents, the FMCSA implemented lower blood alcohol content limits for CMV drivers.
 The national BAC at which a regular passenger vehicle driver can be considered legally intoxicated is .08 percent, but the limit for truckers is .04 percent.
 Even alcohol content levels lower than this amount can impair a trucker's driving ability.
 In the event of a truck accident, the driver should absolutely be tested for drugs and alcohol.
-Truckers involved in accidents and even those who are simply issued citations for DUIs are required to notify their employers.
+Truckers involved in accidents and even those who have simply been issued citations for DUIs are required to notify their employers.
 Their employers should restrict them from driving, according to FMCSA regulations, but many do not.

 Could truckers be using narcotics to stay awake?